-Within health providers today, data is best illustrated as large haystacks growing at exponential rates without the right tools to find the needles of insight that live within them.
+Within the systems used by health providers today, the best way to think of their data is as large, exponentially growing haystacks, with no way to find the needles of insight hidden within them.

 Just as data has revolutionized other industries, healthcare can benefit from thoughtful use of data.
-Along with our partners, we see many opportunities for Truveta to advance healthcare.
-Here are just a few examples.
+Along with our health provider members, we see a myriad of opportunities for Truveta to advance healthcare for the benefit of our communities.

 Variation in patient care today is enormous, with different treatments, procedures, and tests for patients with similar conditions.
 Physicians must work from their own knowledge base, lacking scalable tools informed by data.

 Truveta will provide a de-identified data platform with insights across health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.

 It has been said the best care in the world is somewhere, but not everywhere.
 With Truveta, health systems can have the opportunity to learn from each other.

 Advance Health Equity

 Certain segments of communities suffer from various diseases at higher rates than other parts of their community.
 Why do African American women with breast cancer have higher mortality rates?
 Why are Native Americans disproportionately impacted by diabetes?
 Why are Hispanics 50% more likely to die of liver disease?

 An at-scale, deidentified dataset can help improve health equity, particularly when it is reflective of the ethnic, socio-economic, and geographic diversity of the nation.
 The Truveta platform can help fuel understanding, leading to discovery, and better care for communities.

 The COVID-19 pandemic illustrates how quickly healthcare must move to effectively serve patients.